bradwestness/bradwestness.github.io/_posts/2018/2018-12-04-tuesdays-with-bernie-no-5-trade-season-begins.md

 #### Domingo Santana

 I picked Santana as my "new favorite Brewer" after Carlos Gomez, my previous favorite, was traded.
 I really enjoy his lackadaisical charm and he seems to always be having a ton of fun playing the game.
 Plus, the dude can hit.
 He was excellent in a pinch hitting role late in the year last year.
-The only problem is that the Brewers currently have about three excellent outfielders too many, so he might not get much playing time.
+The only problem is that with Yelich, Cain and Braun, the outfield is pretty much nailed down, so Santana is relegated to filling in when Braun needs an off day or if there's injuries, so he might not get much playing time.

 #### Travis Shaw